cloudmesh-community/hid-sp18-710/paper/paper.md

-# NoSQL Databases in Support of Big Data and Analytics :wave:
+# NoSQL Databases in Support of Big Data and Analytics

 | Uma M Kugan
 | umakugan@iu.edu